MehediHasanShahed/Finance-Tracker/README.md

 ## 📧 Email Notifications

-The app includes email logic using **Resend** to send confirmation or notification emails.
+The app includes email logic using **Resend** to send notification emails.

 ---